CodeNameMeteor/CatalystTrainer/README.md

 [Derwangler](https://github.com/derwangler) - For the years of reverse engineering Mirrors edge catalyst and finding many of the pointers used.

 [btbd](https://github.com/btbd)/[Toyro98](https://github.com/Toyro98) - for their work on the mirrors edge [mpmod](https://github.com/Toyro98/mmultiplayer), directly inspiring this and many of the features included.

+Frxsty - For being a tester, as well as giving ideas and feedback to make the trainer what is today.

+And a big credit to the entire Mirrors Edge Catalyst Community who have shown me love and praise for making this